VasilisKokotakis/VasilisKokotakis/README.md

 - Automating repetitive tasks
 - Or how many semicolons it takes to fix a bug (spoiler: it's never just one).

-🛠️ You’ll also find small and simple projects here that helped me automate parts of my daily life.
+🛠️ You'll also find small and simple projects here that helped me automate parts of my daily life.

 </details>